Short-range depinning in the presence of velocity-weakening: Introduction

 These results were tested in \cite{deGeus2019,deGeus2022} using a finite element model where inertia is treated by actually solving Newton's equation, and where disorder is modelled with a random potential acting on each element, inspired by a previous model by Jagla \cite{Jagla2007}.
 A central idea to test this picture of nucleation was to trigger avalanches at various force levels \footnote{ More precisely, stress levels. } \cite{deGeus2019}, as the spontaneous triggering of avalanches under loading around $f_c$ is too rare to allow for statistical analysis.
 These studies focused on long-range interactions, where additional effects (such as ``radiation damping'') make this scenario slightly more complicated to test.

 \end{enumerate}

 In the present work, we test \ref{item:scenario:c} for a one dimensional elastic line pinned by disorder, with short-range elastic interactions.
-We first verify our prediction on nucleation in \cref{eq:ellc}, which requires both to access the non-monotonic flow curve, used to extract $f_c$ (approximated as $f_{\min}$), as well as to study the statistics of avalanches artificially triggered at different forces along the stick-slip cycle.
+We first verify our prediction on nucleation in \cref{eq:ellc}, which requires both to access the non-monotonic flow curve, used to extract $f_c$ (approximated as $f_{\min}$, from which our numerical measurements it cannot be distinguished, i.e.\ as far as our numerics can resolve $f_c \simeq f_{\min}$), as well as to study the statistics of avalanches artificially triggered at different forces along the stick-slip cycle.
 Secondly, we confirm our predictions for how the magnitude of the hysteresis cycle depends on system size.
 Thereto, we combine the avalanche and nucleation properties with the density of regions about to yield, $P(x)$, through the associated pseudo-gap exponent.